richtastic/ff/src/3DR/wiki/app.md

 								- else:
 									- set as new 2D matched point assigned to P3D

-	- PROBING NEIGHBORS [probing, extending]
-		- for P2D in queue:
+x	- PROBING NEIGHBORS [probing, extending] x		- for P2D in queue:
 			- get list of all points in view at distance maximum neighborhood radius
 				- for each other view:
 					- select only points that have match with other view [including dead-end points]